Why schools should consider selling popcorn.

 - Both come in a wide variety of flavors.

 Either way, you can’t go wrong if your group needs to raise money fast.
-Both popcorn and candy are obviously familiar to all and are ‘impulse-buy’ products that most won’t resist when approached.
-This continues to make them a profitable choice for school groups.
+Both popcorn and candy are familiar to all and are ‘impulse-buy’ products that most won’t resist when approached.
+This continues to make them a good choice for school groups.